Quick Take

 Common Health Issues

-Dalmatian mixes are generally healthy dogs but may be prone to specific health issues.
+Dalmatian mixes are generally healthy dogs but may be prone to certain health issues.
 These health issues include hip dysplasia, a condition where the hip joint is malformed and can cause pain and lameness.

 They may be prone to eye problems, such as cataracts, glaucoma, and progressive retinal atrophy.
 Other health issues affecting these dogs include allergies, skin problems, and epilepsy.
 These mixed breeds may also be more prone to deafness than other breeds.